marcel-goldschen-ohm/zarr-view/README.md

 viewer.setTree(baz)
 ```

-# Path slicing
+# Path slice
-:construction:

 Functions for Zarr hierarchy path slices are in `zarr_path_utils.py`.
+The paths in a slice are found by regex matching paths in the hierarchy.

 Consider the following Zarr hierarchy where branches are groups and leaves are either groups or arrays:
 ```